Changes await as students head back to school

 We have used the money collected over the past four years to help pay for safety officers to guard and protect school campuses.
 We hired nurses, psychologists, social workers and mental health liaisons for our schools.
 We opened Lake Success Academy and the Academy of Lake Hills to provide alternative educational placements and to address students’ social, emotional, behavioral, academic and mental health needs.
 We also created the Positive Alternative to School Suspension (PASS) Program to remove students with disciplinary referrals from the classroom, while still allowing them to maintain their academic progress and learn the skills needed to manage their behaviors.

 I won’t tell anyone how to vote, but I will say that a renewal of the 0.75-mill contribution will allow us to continue with the programs and positions that have helped prevent crises and keep our students and staff safe.
-Learn more on our website: https://www.lake.k12.fl.us
+Learn more on at https://www.lake.k12.fl.us.